GeoExpr

 polars_st.GeoExprNameSpace.geometry_type #

-Return the type ID of each geometry.
+Return the type of each geometry.

 Examples: